 Many people worldwide have been bitten by the crypto bug such that nobody wants to be left out; the crypto tide is sweeping everyone with its raging current.

 However, most governments worldwide have remained resolute in their censorious stance against it.
-This due to their inability to regulate and control the crypto market.
+This is due to their inability to regulate and control the crypto market.
 Well, one can say governments now have a piece of their pie”.
 They cannot control the supply and determine who holds more or who holds more minor.
 This has caused them to cry wolf about cryptocurrencies.
 So much that several measures had to be taken to restrict the massive use and adoption of cryptos.
 A similar point is the decision of the US Government to tax crypto transfers and withdrawals of $10,000 and above in the USA.
 An even pathetic example is the Nigerian Government’s decision in February this year.
 The government clamped down on the use of bank accounts for crypto transactions.
 Thankfully, crypto users in Nigeria have found a way around the restriction.

 In what seems like the last resort.
 Perhaps an abdication of the governments’ futile fight against crypto.
 Governments plan to set in motion their digital currency referred to as Central Bank Digital Currency (CBDCs).
 CBDCs are digital representations of fiat currencies, one that they could easily regulate, unlike cryptos.
 China is already making giant strides in this regard with the Digital Yuan.
 While the USA and other countries are looking to catch up.